Written By: Founder & CEO of Elizabeth Shutters

 - T-posts for wide spans

-- Double hung or split rail shutters popular
+- Double hung, split rail, mid-rail, or split tilt bar shutters popular

 - Folding or sliding for sliding glass doors